dongfangyier/PlotLab/README.md

         },PlotLab.PaintMode.NO_REPAINT);

 ## Binding
-#### in the version 1.0.3 and beyond,you can use binding like most of controls.
+#### In the version 1.0.3 and beyond, you can use binding like most of controls.
     <controler:PlotChart
             x:Name="plot"
             _UpdatePlot="{Binding Path=_UpdatePlot,Mode=TwoWay,UpdateSourceTrigger=PropertyChanged}"